vardhanadi/Single-Drone-Photogrammetry/README.md

 This scripting approach can also be used for other collection patterns.
 Optionally, waypoints could be loaded from an external source, such as a CSV file, and then used to position the drone camera for each frame.

-For more interactive control, it may be useful to use the AirSim Image APIs to access the image data directly in the Python code.
-We recommend the `simGetImages` function call, which can provide multiple image types simultaneously.
-More information can be found at https://microsoft.github.io/AirSim/image_apis/.

 ## 3D Reconstruction

 The reconstruction script `airsim_reconstruct.py` can be used to build a 3D point cloud from a recorded AirSim sequence.
 Options are provided to load a specific run by its folder name (timestamp) or to simply reconstruct the last run.
 Additionally, we can specify a step size to skip frames, a maximum depth distance, and choose whether to save a point cloud for each frame or just the entire combined scene.
 The option flag `--seg` will use the segmentation colormap instead of the true image colors, and the flag `--vis` will automatically display the result.